akamsteeg/AtleX.Web.Config/Readme.md

 # AtleX.Web.Config

-A NuGet package that applies some security- and performance related optimizations to your Web.config file
+A NuGet package that applies some security- and performance related optimizations to your Web.config file.

 ## Installation

 ```
 install-package AtleX.Web.Config
 ```

+The package is hosted [on NuGet.org](https://www.nuget.org/packages/AtleX.Web.Config/)

 ## Optimizations